Deformed SPDE models with an application to spatial modeling of significant wave height: Finite element approximation

 \section{Finite element approximation}

-To obtain a finite dimensional approximation of the model in Section \ref{sec:model}, we first have to redefine the model on a bounded domain.
-Thus, we assume that \eqref{eq:SPDEG} is defined for $\psp\in\gspace$, where $\gspace$ is a bounded, convex, polygonal domain, and we equip the operator with Dirichlet boundary conditions.
+To obtain a finite dimensional approximation of the model in Section \ref{sec:model} we assume that $\gspace$ is a bounded and polygonal domain.
+The solution of the SPDE is then approximated by a basis expansion, $X(\psp) = \sum_{i=1}^N U_i \phi_i$, where $\{\phi_i\}$ are piecewise linear basis functions induced by a triangular mesh on the spatial domain, see Figure~\ref{fig:FEMbasis}.
+The distribution of the coefficients $\bs{U} = (U_1,\ldots, U_N)^T$ are computed by replacing the infinite-dimensional test space of the weak formulation of the SPDE with the finite-dimensional subspace spanned by the basis functions,~$\{\phi_i\}$.

-The solution of the SPDE is then approximated by a basis expansion $X(\psp) = \sum_{i=1}^N U_i \phi_i$, where $\{\phi_i\}$ are piecewise linear basis functions induced by a mesh of the spatial domain, see Figure~\ref{fig:FEMbasis}.
-The distribution of the coefficients $U = (U_1,\ldots, U_N)^T$ are then computed by replacing the infinite-dimensional test space of the weak formulation with a finite-dimensional subspace spanned by the basis functions $\{\phi_i\}$.
-For $\alpha=2$, the distribution of $U$ is computed by solving the following system of linear equations
+Furthermore, when computing the inner products in the FEM problem, the spatially varying parameters, $\kappa(\psp), H(\psp)$, are in the implementation of Section~\ref{sec:results} approximated as constant over each triangle.
+The value over a triangle is taken as the value in the mid-point of the triangle.
+This approximation will make the inner products of the FEM possible to calculate explicitly, it also makes Equation~\eqref{eq:SPDEG} equivalent with